citizenlabsgr/elections-app/README.md

 $ npm run build-dev # This will build a non-minified version of the project
 $ npm run build # This will build a minified version of the project
 ```

+### View Local
+After running one of the builds you will have a dist folder.
+1. Navigate to that folder
+2. Open index.html with your web browser

 ### Run Tests
 ```shell script